Connect to Data Lake Relational Engine Using Python Drivers

 sqlanydb

-Python drivers - How to create and debug a Python application that connects to and queries a data lake Relational Engine database using the
+Python drivers - How to create, run, and debug a Python application that connects to and queries a data lake Relational Engine database

 Prerequisites